Our Story – Our Legacy

 Social Responsibility and Sustainability

-All of our products are made in-house in the VERDI workshop, by our master weavers.
-VERDI is comprised of almost 25 weavers whose expertise is the result of generations of practice, patience and consistency.
+Verdi is comprised of almost 20 weavers whose expertise is the result of generations of practice, patience and consistency.
+We employ highly qualified individuals in an ideal work and positive environment.